 SECTION 2.6.
 The Secretary of the Corporation shall:

-Keep a record of the meetings of the members and of the Board of Directors.
+Keep a record of the meetings of the Members and of the Board of Directors.

 Serve all notices in accordance with the provisions of these Bylaws or as required by law.
-In the Secretary's absence, or inability, refusal or neglect to do so, such notices may be served by any person so directed by the President of the Corporation.
+In the Secretary's absence, or inability, refusal or neglect to do so, such notices may be served by any Person so directed by the President of the Corporation.

 Have custody of the Corporate seal of the Corporation, and affix it in all appropriate cases to all Corporate instruments.
 Failure to affix the seal shall not, however, affect the validity of any instrument.